-- 10(minimum) dryland Pop Up repetitions in the morning AND evening EVERYDAY
+- 10-15 dry land Pop Up repetitions in the morning AND evening EVERYDAY

-- Perfect practice makes perfect (there is no such thing as perfect but the focus and striving for the idea is what matters)
+- Perfect practice makes perfect (there is no such thing as perfect but the focus and striving for the ideal is what matters)

 - After 1st week add 5 reps to morning and evening